 We now discuss a few open technical issues for our specific RD system (1.4).
-Firstly, in our NLEP linear stability analysis of (3.20) to characterize asynchronous hotspot amplitude oscillations, we focused primarily on the case q = 2 of "cops-on-the-dots", where the identities (4.24) were central for recasting the NLEP (3.20) with three nonlocal terms into the NLEP (6.5) with only one nonlocal term proportional to $\int w^3 \Phi$ .
-Since this special reduction is not available for $q \neq 2$ , a full numerical approach on the NLEP (3.20) would be needed to determine any Hopf bifurcation threshold for asynchronous oscillations when $q \neq 2$ .
+Firstly, in our NLEP linear stability analysis of (3.22) to characterize asynchronous hotspot amplitude oscillations, we focused primarily on the case q = 2 of "cops-on-thedots", where the identities (4.24) were central for recasting the NLEP (3.22) with three nonlocal terms into the NLEP (6.5) with only one nonlocal term proportional to $\int w^3 \Phi$ .
+Since this special reduction is not available for $q \neq 2$ , a full numerical approach on the NLEP (3.22) would be needed to determine any Hopf bifurcation threshold for asynchronous oscillations when $q \neq 2$ .
 Secondly, our construction of the steady-state for (1.4), and our derivation of the NLEP, required that q > 1.
-For q = 1, corresponding to a peripheral interdiction policing strategy (cf. [10]), the complicating feature of the analysis is that there is now a non-negligible police density both within the core of a hotspot and in the outer region away from the hotspots.
+For q = 1, corresponding to a peripheral interdiction policing strategy (cf. [10]), the complicating feature of the analysis is that there is now a non-negligible police population density both within the core of a hotspot and in the outer region away from the hotspots.
 This makes the asymptotic construction of a hotspot steady-state considerably more intricate, and leads to an NLEP with a rather different structure.
 Thirdly, for q = 2 it would be worthwhile to undertake a weakly nonlinear analysis to characterize the local branching behavior near a Hopf bifurcation point of the asynchronous hotspot amplitude oscillations.
 In contrast to the RD model of simple police interaction studied in [22], where only subcritical amplitude oscillations were found numerically, it appears that either subcritical or supercritical hotspot amplitude oscillations can occur for (1.4) (compare Fig. 11 and Fig. 12 with Fig. 13).
 The significance of analytically establishing the supercriticality of the Hopf bifurcation is that it would determine the parameter range where crime is only displaced temporally between neighboring hotspots over very long time intervals, without achieving a reduction in the overall total crime.

-Finally, we briefly mention a few additional directions with a wider scope.
-For the RD system (1.4) it would be interesting to study hotspot patterns for the regime where $\mathcal{D} = \mathcal{O}(1)$ .
-For the basic two-component crime model with no police intervention, it was shown in [21] that new hotspots of criminal activity can nucleate from an otherwise quiescent, largely crime-free, background, near a saddle-node bifurcation point of hotspot equilibria.
+An open problem with a wider scope would be to study hotspot patterns for the RD system (1.4) when the criminal diffusivity satisfies $D = \mathcal{O}(1)$ .
+For the basic two-component crime model with no police intervention, on this range it was shown in [21] that new hotspots of criminal activity can nucleate from an otherwise quiescent, largely crime-free, background, near a saddle-node bifurcation point of hotspot equilibria.
 It would be interesting to analyze whether this "peak-insertion" effect persists for (1.4) when the effect of police is included.
 Finally, it would be worthwhile to extend our 1-D analysis to a 2-D spatial domain to determine whether hotspot amplitudes in 2-D can undergo asynchronous temporal oscillations, leading to the temporal displacement of crime between neighboring spatial regions.